Umang7198/Cricket-data-analysis/README.md

 # Cricket-data-analysis
-In this project I have worked with cricket dataset and do some analysis.
+In this project I have worked with cricket dataset and do some analysis with the use of python programming.
 This cricket data set is batting data set of ODI matches.

 First of all I got the raw data in which I did data Pre-Processing so that data can be normalized in way such that meaningful information can be derived, then with the help of matplolib i used to create some plots like histogram, bar chart, distplot, line chart, heat map etc.